Samvit-Kini/Samvit_BSE_Portfolio/index.md

 2. The second challenge that stood out to me was a bit of a setback.
 The setback was that my Raspberry Pi board stopped working.
 The reason is unknown, but I had to restart setting up the board.
 This required me to rewire many things and forced me to repeat the downloading process.
 The downloading took a long time, forcing me to waste a day at Bluestamp resetting up my Pi.

+## Here's a demo of my Ball Tracking Robot

+## Here's my video explaining how it works.

 # Final Milestone